 This procedure is to be read in the context of the Eparchy Safeguarding Policy and the section on: Part XIII Reporting.
-The principles and policies around disclosure and suspicions of abuse to children are contained in that section.
+The principles and policies around disclosure and suspicions of abuse to children and vulnerable persons are contained in that section.